STAND. COM. REP. NO. 505

 Your Committee finds that peer-to-peer car-sharing is the process whereby car owners make their vehicles available for others to rent for short periods of time.
 The process provides an alternative form of transportation for persons who do not own a car or do not wish to use public transportation.

 However, your Committee further finds that peer-to-peer car‑sharing lacks certain protections for the car owners.
 For example, most private consumer motor vehicle insurance policies do not include coverage for incidents arising out of the commercial use of a motor vehicle.
 This measure ensures that consumer protections are established with respect to the operation of a peer-to-peer car-sharing program.

 Your Committee notes that existing law authorizes the Airport Division of the Department of Transportation to establish polices and rules governing use and access to the airports' premises.
 As such, peer-to-peer car-sharing programs will be subject to these rules when operating at the State's airports.

 Your Committee has amended this measure by:

-As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Health that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1121, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 1121, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Consumer Protection & Commerce that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 333, H.D.
+1, as amended herein, and recommends that it be referred to your Committee on Finance in the form attached hereto as H.B.
+No. 333, H.D.
+2.